Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Detailed views of the galleries and the subway

-The stories of the fights
+The stories of the battles

 The guide will share with you several anecdotes and legends: for example, he will tell you why the floor of the Colosseum was covered with sand: to absorb the blood of the fights and prevent slips and falls during the show.
 Spooky, isn't it?

-How it will be in the future
+What will it be like in the future?